olumideyemo/olumideyemo/README.md

-- 👋 Hi, I’m @olumideyemo
+- 👋 Hi, I’m Lumi
-- 👀 I’m interested in Machine Learning, and would like to train and refine the efficacy of machine learning algorithms.
+- 👀 I’m curious and interested in learning.
-- 🌱 I’m curating a portfolio of ML projects, that showcase my ability to repeatedly analyze data and train ML models.
-- 💞️ Using practice to build my experience starting with what I understand and building towards what is uncomfortable.
+- 🌱 Currrently taking a Data analytics course with other learners.
 <!--- - # 📫 How to reach me ...